Vijay Diwas: How India Got Pakistan To Surrender in 1971

 The Quint brings you details of what happened on that day in 1971 when India marked its greatest military victory.

-(This video was first published on 16 December 2016 and has been reposted from The Quint’s archives to mark Vijay Diwas)
+(This video was first published on 16 December 2016 and is being republished from The Quint’s archives to mark Vijay Diwas.)

 India observes 16 December as Vijay Diwas (Victory Day) to mark its military win over Pakistan in the 1971 war.
 On this day in 1971, Lt General AAK Niazi, then the Governor of East Pakistan signed the instrument of surrender to the allied forces (of the Indian Army and East Pakistan’s Mukti Bahini) led by Lt General Jagjit Singh Aurora.